Frequently Asked Questions

 When and how often can I switch majors at UConn?

-For incoming UConn students, if you would like to inquire about switching your major prior to attending UConn in the fall, please contact the undergraduate admissions office directly.
+For incoming UConn students, if you would like to inquire about switching your major prior to attending UConn in the fall, you must submit a major change appeal in your Admissions portal for review by the Admissions Office directly.

 What is the process for changing my major within the College of Engineering?

 On the College of Engineering Undergraduate Programs website there is more information about our internal admission process and criteria.
-Students can apply for a major change once a semester, deadlines are December 25th (for spring admission consideration) and May 25th (for fall admission consideration).
+Current College of Engineering students may apply for a major change at any point in the year, except for MEM requests.
+MEM requests are only reviewed twice a year, in January and June.
+Students from other schools/colleges can apply for a major change once a semester, deadlines are December 25th (for spring admission consideration) and May 25th (for fall admission consideration).
 Students get notified through their UConn email of their admission status in mid-January and mid-June.
-To apply, students need to submit a request in the Request Portal portal.
+To apply, students need to submit a request in the Request Portal.

 How do I declare a concentration within my major?